Arrive at Easterwine

 - "Beautiful Dreamer" (1960)

 whole Lafferty , the story becomes legible.
 This is what I have called Lafferty's half horrors.
-He is a person whose faith is not sufficient to see, under new aspects, what Lafferty keeps trying to A familiar Lafferty message.
+He is a person whose faith is not sufficient to see, in new aspects, what Lafferty keeps trying to show A familiar Lafferty message.
 Stephen is early Lafferty, but he is also just about as unsympathetic a Lafferty character as one can